KernelSHAP-IQ: Weighted Least-Square Optimization for Shapley Interactions: From Shapley Values to Interactions

-KernelSHAP first approximates the expectation using Monte Carlo sampling.
-Then, the optimization problem is solved exactly with the approximated objective.
-The constraint is thereby included with sets $T \in \{\emptyset,\fset\}$ and a large weight $\mu_\infty \gg 1$, which we rigorously prove later in \cref{thm_kernel_sv}.
-While the theoretical analysis of KernelSHAP remains difficult, it was shown that the approach works especially well for ML applications \cite{Chen.2023,Kolpaczki.2023,Lundberg.2017}.
+over sampled subsets $T \sim p(T) \propto \mu(t)$, and approximates the expectation using Monte Carlo sampling.
+Then, the WLS problem is solved with the approximated objective.
+The constraint is thereby included with sets $T \in \{\emptyset,\fset\}$ and a large weight $\mu_\infty \gg 1$, where we prove in \cref{thm_kernel_sv} that this yields the SV.
+While the theoretical analysis of KernelSHAP remains difficult, it was shown that the approach works especially well for ML applications \cite{Chen.2023,Kolpaczki.2024a,Lundberg.2017}.
 In the following, we rigorously describe this approach and discover such a representation for SII, which we use for efficient approximation.